Solicitors to draft Articles of Association

 - the Articles will bind each member of the company and they must all comply with them although if there is a shareholders agreement in place it is important to see whether it contains a clause which provides that if there are any conflicts with the Articles it will prevail, or vice versa.

-Shareholders also often amend their Articles on the happening of certain scenarios such as investment from a third party whereby the Articles could be amended to introduce a new class of shares which has specific rights designed with the investor in mind or to prevent one shareholder from selling its shares without first offering them to the remaining shareholders.
+Shareholders also often change their Articles on the happening of certain scenarios such as investment from a third party whereby the Articles could be changed to introduce a new class of shares which has specific rights designed with the investor in mind or to prevent one shareholder from selling its shares without first offering them to the remaining shareholders.